What Is The Difference Between A Broker And A Sub Broker?

 • Brokers Charging Flat Brokerage:

-Now that you have understood the difference, the next factor is the sub-broker.
-A sub-broker(Authorised person) is an agent of a broker, working with the client, on their behalf.
-They act as a link between the stockbroker and the client.
-A stockbroker entrusts the sub-broker with multiple responsibilities, like sourcing clients, providing services and client management.
-Sub-brokers receive a portion of the fees collected by the stockbroker.
-The difference extends to the fact that stockbrokers can have a wide network of operations across the country via different sub-brokers, who identify and acquire new clients for the stockbroker.
-Now that you know what is sub-broker(Also known as Authorised person), the next step is to understand in detail the difference through a comparative analysis:
+The difference extends to the fact that stockbrokers can have a wide network of operations across the country via different Authorised Partners, who identify and acquire new clients for the stockbroker.
+Now that you know what an Authorised Partner(Also known as an Authorised person) is, the next step is to understand in detail the difference through a comparative analysis:

-• Broker Vs Sub-Broker Function:
+• Broker Vs Authorised Partner Function:

-A stockbroker functions independently, while a sub-broker acts as an intermediary between the main stockbroker and its clients.
-A sub-broker is primarily entrusted with the responsibility of expanding the business network of the original stockbroker.
 Stockbrokers usually also act as Depository Participants (DPs) of the National Stock Exchange’s (NSEs)-promoted National Securities Depositories Ltd (NSDL) or the Bombay Stock Exchange’s (BSEs)-promoted Central Depositories Securities Ltd (CDSL).
-Here, you must remember that both depositories maintain stocks and securities in an electronic format.
-On the other hand, a sub-broker cannot be a DP.
+Here, you must remember that both depositories maintain stocks and securities electronically.
+On the other hand, an Authorised Partner cannot be a DP.

-• Stockbroker vs sub-broker Registration:
+• Stockbroker vs Authorised Partner Registration:

-• Broker Vs Sub-Broker Revenue Sharing:
+• Broker Vs Authorised Partner Revenue Sharing

-• Stockbroker vs Sub-broker Brokerage
+• Stockbroker vs Authorised Partner Brokerage

-• Broker Vs Sub-Broker Importance:
+• Broker Vs Authorised Partner Importance:

 Conclusion

-Thus, while investing in stock markets, it is essential to know the what is the difference between a broker and a sub-broker.
+Thus, while investing in stock markets, it is essential to know the what is the difference between a broker and an Authorised Partner.
 Both play a distinct role in the functioning of stock markets.
 They share some common features as well as differences.
 While beginning your investment in stock markets, always rely on a trusted and reliable financial partner.
 Look for features such as an all-in-one trading platform to invest in different stock market options, brokerage cashback and zero Demat AMC for up to a year.

 Frequently Asked Questions